dtaht/blog-cerowrt/content/post/oldest_active_queue_first.md

-This softens the impact of the existing fq_codel new/old queue distinction, while improving the potential aggregation opportunities, while possibly improving "needed" service times - while costing some latency for new, short flows.
+This softens the impact of the existing fq_codel new/old queue distinction, while improving the potential aggregation opportunities, while possibly improving "needed" service times - while costing some latency for short transactions to "new" stations.

 ## Packet Pair scheduler